OneYellowLemon/MyActivityPlanner/README.md

 ---

-### 6. As a user, I can remove an activity from My Activity List
+### 9. As a user, I can remove an activity from My Activity List

-**Given**: A specific activity is currently being viewed that is already part of the user's "My Activity List"
+**Given**: The user has authenticated, and a specific activity is currently being viewed that is already part of the user's "My Activity List"

 **When**: The user clicks "Remove from My Activities"